hankatola/JavaScript_function_libraries/README.md

 # JavaScript_function_libraries

 Contains math algorithms from my python work ported to JavaScript.
+All are pure js and have no external dependencies

 Functions include: